-- There are more than 15 media reports of pit bull attacks on people per week, and one death every 13 days.
-See our sidebar for pit bull attacks this week.
+There are more than 1000 media reports of severe pit bull attacks on people every year.
+There is one human death by pit bull every 13 days.

 But aren’t I helping if I adopt a pit bull?

-- More than 1 million pit bulls are euthanized every year, but more than 1 million more are born.
+More than 1 million pit bulls are euthanized every year, but more than 1 million more are abandoned.

 Why are pit bulls so popular if they are dangerous?

-- Millions of dollars are spent on pit bull propaganda to convince people they are safe family pets.
+Millions of dollars are spent annually on pit bull promotion in an effort to convince the public that they are safe family pets.

 What about adopting from shelters and rescue groups?

-- Shelters and rescue groups cannot guarantee your safety; in fact, you will likely sign a liability waiver relieving them of any responsibility.
+Shelters and rescue groups cannot guarantee your safety and you will likely be forced to sign a liability waiver relieving them of any responsibility.

-- The pit bulls in your shelter may not be local.
-Thousands of pit bulls with unknown backgrounds are transported between shelters in the United States.
+The pit bulls in your shelter may not be local.
+Thousands of pit bulls with unknown backgrounds are transported daily between shelters in the United States.

-- Thousands of pit bulls with unknown backgrounds are imported into Canada from U.S. shelters.
+Thousands of pit bulls with unknown backgrounds are being imported into Canada from U.S. shelters.

-- In order to promote sales and adoptions, many shelters are currently “hiding” the breed of pit bull type dogs by renaming the breed or calling them “mixed breed”.
+In order to promote sales and adoptions, many shelters hide the breed of pit bull type dogs, rename them as other breeds or call them “mixed breed”.
 There is no guarantee you are not adopting a pit bull.

 What makes pit bulls more dangerous than other dogs?

-- Pit bull attacks are one of the biggest public safety issues in America today.
-In the last 3 months of 2015, pit bulls killed more people than Dobermans killed in 60 years.
+Pit bull attacks are one of the biggest public safety issues in America today.

 What does National Pit Bull Victim Awareness want?